-Our new Studio Practice top-up course in Visual Communication at UCA Canterbury will give you the chance to gain all the skills you need to progress to postgraduate study in the UK.
+Our new Studio Practice top-up course in Visual Communication at UCA Canterbury will give you the chance to gain all the skills you need to progress to postgraduate study and boost your knowledge and experience.

-Designed for international students, the course is aligned with final year students' studies, so you can progress to a Master's degree in a streamlined way.
+Ideal for international students and also suitable to UK students looking to build upon existing qualifications, this course is aligned with final year students' studies, so you can progress to a Master's degree in a streamlined way.

 You'll get right into the action from the start, undertaking research and practical projects, working on collaborative activities and building your skills, knowledge and confidence.

 The content of the course may be subject to change.
 Curriculum content is provided as a guide.

 In your final year, you’ll undertake a self-directed research and design project and will create your final major project.

 You’ll have the opportunity to collaborate with your fellow students to present your work, preparing you for a career in industry.